gvwilson/thirdbit/src/fiction/santas/index.md

 and then the shooting started.

 The burly santa yanked Finner behind the blade of his enormous ax.
-Bullets ricocheted off it to make lethal little holes in the pictures on the walls.
+Bullets ricocheted off it,
+making lethal little holes in the pictures on the walls.
 The other santa dove across the room to take shelter beside them.
 Punctured in a dozen places,
 the green foam in the stairs made a wet, farty noise and began to deflate.

 "Get!
 Out!
 Of!
 Here!"
-Gran-Granna Tumbly shouted.
-Her sword flashed back and forth, knocking bullets away from them.[^teapot-bullets]
+Gran-Granna Tumbly shouted, her sword flashing back and forth to knock bullets away from them.[^teapot-bullets]

 [^teapot-bullets]: Or possibly from her teapot.
 Finner wondered about that later.

-Without warning Gran-Granna's fireplace was gone, or rather it was still there but it was also a doorway, like one of those puzzle pictures that looks like two different things at once.
+Without warning Gran-Granna's fireplace was gone, or rather it was still there but it was also a doorway, like one of those optical illusions that looks like two different things at once.
-The big santa picked Finner up like a sack of laundry and crossed the room with two enormous strides.
+The big santa picked Finner up like a sack of laundry and crossed the room in two enormous strides.
-The universe twisted inside out and everything stretched around them or possibly they did the stretching and just like that they were somewhere else.
+The universe twisted inside out and everything stretched around them, or possibly they did the stretching, and just like that they were somewhere else.

-It was bright.
-Very bright,
-where before it had been the cozy indoor gloom of an elderly person's living room.
+It was suddenly bright—very bright, where before it had been the cozy indoor gloom of an elderly person's living room.
-And there was sand, comma, lots of.
+And there was sand—lots of sand.
 *That's a pyramid,*
 a small part of Finner's brain noticed.
 It was indeed a pyramid,
-with half a dozen cat statues like the one in gran-granna's yard crouched in front of it.
+with half a dozen cat statues like the one in Gran-Granna's yard crouched in front of it.

 The second santa got to her feet and brushed sand off her uniform, which was already turning a dusty beige.